 "I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles."Matt5:39-41

 Many will, and do, call themselves "Christian", without imitating Jesus Christ's example or doing much of anything He said to do.
 Their declaration is as genuine as if they call themselves an oak tree.
 A person may actually believe they are an oak tree, but without having a body made of hardwood, without the right kind of leaves, without producing acorns, what they are believing and saying is a lie, a comfortable and pleasing self-deception.
 Or as the bible puts it, "And for this cause God shall send them strong delusion, that they should believe a lie" 2Thes2:11.
-Reading the bible, preaching the word, going to church, talking about Jesus, prophesying, speaking in tongues, good deeds, professing Christ, listening to Christian music, etc., are things that do not save anyone, and are not proof that someone is saved; someone headed to heaven may or may not do these things, but without the love of God and the Holy Spirit in your heart, these things will amount to the same as anything else, an inevitable perishing.
+Reading the bible, preaching the word, going to church, talking about Jesus, prophesying, speaking in tongues, good deeds, professing Christ, listening to Christian music, etc., are behaviors that do not save anyone, and are not proof that someone is saved; someone headed to heaven may or may not do these things, but for anyone doing them without the love of God and the Holy Spirit in their heart those things will amount to the same as anything else, an inevitable perishing.
 Because if "Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world."
-Jam1:27, then all that other stuff really boils down to no more than a social club consisting of people worshiping themselves.
-This type of belief is referenced many times in the Holy bible: that there would be many that think they are saved and find out otherwise on the last day, many that hear but do not do, many that are and will be deceived, many that will be put under a strong delusion that they are right, many that think they can make concessions to the world and still are being faithful(cleaving) to Christ's example (the divided heart or mind thinking they can serve two masters), etc. The only perceivable proof would come from looking at the fruits someone produces, but I saw a post on a thread that said hey, 'even fruits can be faked' by those trying to work their way into heaven or just to appear good.
+Jam1:27, then all that other stuff really boils down to no more than a social club consisting of people worshiping religion and their own ideas of themselves.
+Let's not forget that it was religious people, choosing their religion over the truth, that played their part in crucifying Jesus the Christ.
+And that this type of belief is referenced many times in the Holy bible: that there would be many that think they are saved and find out otherwise on the last day, many that hear but do not do, many that are and will be deceived, many that will be put under a strong delusion that they are right, many that think they can make concessions to the world and still are being faithful(cleaving) to Christ's example (the divided heart or mind thinking they can serve two masters), etc. The only perceivable proof would come from looking at the fruits someone produces, but I saw a post on a thread that said hey, 'even fruits can be faked' by those trying to work their way into heaven or just to appear good in the eyes of others (did Jesus say to pray in front of one another, or in privacy and seclusion?
+Matthew 6:6 Did he say that reading the bible will save anyone?
+John 5:39 That is unlikely, since, up until a 500 years ago, there was no bible as we know it and literacy rates were less than 40% in the most developed nations; and in the first century A.D. literacy rates were likely less than 5%).
 So, when it comes right down to it, only God really knows, and the rest of us must deal in probability.
 The way human nature works, of course nearly everyone that hears about heaven is going to say "I'm in", but that's not really going to get anyone in is it?

 If a true believer is not supposed to faithfully conform to Christ's example then scriptures like: